SilenZcience/cat_win/README.md

 Additionally it includes the feature to strip and reverse the content of any given file, make use of the standard-input, which enables cat piping into each other, generating the checksum of any file, converting decimal, hexadecimal and binary numbers within any text, and much <a href="#usage">more</a> ...

+Contrary to the name of the project it is of course possible to use cat_win on Linux or MacOS!

 ### Made With
 [![MadeWith-Python]](https://www.python.org/)